 After the Second World War, a struggle for dominance between the capitalist countries of the West, led by the USA, and the communist bloc in the East, led by the USSR, developed into the 'cold war'.
 Each side was trying to better the other with technology and weapons; and each side developed a huge network of spies, many of whom were recruited from the other side.
 Any person who the authorities thought might be able to be recruited by the other side (maybe through blackmail) was carefully watched and barred from holding any important posts.

-13 years later, homosexuality was decriminalised in the UK and gay people were gradually accepted as 'normal' in society.
+13 years after Alan's death, homosexuality was decriminalised in the UK and gay people were gradually accepted as 'normal' in society.

 Terms and Conditions